Dunsany's chess: Horde chess

 Horde chess is one of the few chess variants to have a full theory book written about it.

 Horde variant

 A Horde variant uses the opening setup shown in the diagram.
-In this variant, White's pawns on the first and second ranks may advance one or two steps, provided that the path on the file is free.
+In this variant, White has 36 pawns instead of 32.
+White's pawns on the first and second ranks may advance one or two steps, provided that the path on the file is free.
 Unlike in regular chess, this does not have to be the pawn's first move.

-Both Lichess and Chess.com have support for this variant.